 How do you know if you need to make a decision?
+When you have the option to?

 How do you know when you need to support someone else in making a decision.
 What does that look like?

 Sometimes it depends on the type of decision.
 Sometimes it's more obvious than others.